That-Italian-Guy/dungeon-dynamics/_posts/2024-01-14-drakkenheim-extra-what-lurks.md

 ---
-title: "Drakkenheim Extras: Beltrand of the Silver Arm"
+title: "Drakkenheim Extras: What Lurks in the Waters"
 date: 2024-01-14
 excerpt: A bonus adventure for Dungeons of Drakkenheim
 toc: true